yawaramin/scala-modules/README.md

 Notice how:

-  - We constraint the `IntStrFn` module to only expose the `IntMap` interface, just as we constrained the SML `IntFn` module to only expose the `INTMAP` interface using the constraint operator `:>`.
+  - We constrain the `IntStrFn` module to only expose the `IntMap` interface, just as we constrained the SML `IntFn` module to only expose the `INTMAP` signature using the constraint operator `:>`.

-  - The Scala implementation ends up using two traits for two levels of abstraction (the module interface and the implementation using a representation of composed functions), which is somewhat sensible in a way.
+  - The Scala implementation ends up using two traits for two levels of abstraction (the module interface and the implementation using a representation of composed functions), which is somewhat sensible.

-  - We used `override` extensively in the `IntFn` trait to enable C++-style virtual method dispatch for when we're holding several different `IntMap` instances with different concrete implementations and we want to operate on all of them uniformly and have them just do the right thing automatically.
+  - We use `override` extensively in the `IntFn` trait to enable C++-style virtual method dispatch for when we're holding several different `IntMap` instances with different concrete implementations and we want to operate on all of them uniformly and have them just do the right thing automatically.

-  - We implemented the `IntStrFn` module as actually an anonymous class that extends the `IntFn` trait and passes in the concrete type as the parameter.
+  - We implement the `IntStrFn` module as actually an anonymous class that extends the `IntFn` trait and passes in the concrete type as the parameter.
+The class has an empty body because it extends a trait which defines all its methods and values already.

 TODO: mention Prof. Dan Grossman's excellent course using SML and his explanations of data type abstraction: http://courses.cs.washington.edu/courses/cse341/13sp/unit4notes.pdf

+TODO: mention push-pull of needing to be able to pass in concrete values into functions that are typed as taking abstract types; and of needing to be able to create abstract type aliases that refer to trait type parameters.